Lyceum Pirates basketball

 The Lyceum Pirates basketball program represents Lyceum of the Philippines University (LPU) in men's basketball as a member of the National Collegiate Athletic Association (Philippines) (NCAA).
 The Lyceum Pirates previously co-founded the Inter-Scholastic Athletic Association (ISAA).

 History

 Run at MUCAA

 Leo Austria and Dante Gonzalgo played for Lyceum while it was a member of the now defunct Manila Universities and Colleges Athletic Association (MUCAA) in the late 1970s and early 1980s.

 Stint with NCRAA

 The Lyceum Pirates previously saw the likes of Gary David and Chico Lanete play for the Intramuros-based school.
-Playing at the National Capital Region Athletic Association (NCRAA), Bay Cristobal coached Lyceum at this time.
+Playing at the National Capital Region Athletic Association (NCRAA), Bai Cristobal coached Lyceum at this time.
 The Pirates were defeated by the St. Francis Doves in the 2003 finals.

 ISAA champions

 Coached by Bonnie Tan starting in 2003, the Pirates won two undefeated championships in the ISAA, and two runs to the Sweet 16 in the Philippine Collegiate Champions League (PCCL).